swa28/Bike_Store_Sales_Analysis_Bigquery/README.md

 # Bike_Store_Sales_Analysis_Bigquery

-## In thsi project, We have been assigned to analyse Bike store sales using BigQuery.
+## In this project, We have been assigned to analyse Bike store sales using BigQuery.